 If your baby has been diagnosed with a birth defect or other medical condition during your pregnancy, we can help.
 The Fetal Concerns Center of Wisconsin at Children's Hospital of Wisconsin offers compassionate, individualized care for you and your baby - from pregnancy to delivery and beyond.

-The Fetal Concerns Center is a joint effort of Children’s Hospital and Froedtert & The Medical College of Wisconsin.
+The Fetal Concerns Center of Wisconsin is a cooperative effort between Children's Hospital of Wisconsin and Froedtert & the Medical College of Wisconsin.
 We provide the kind of care you’d expect from the best hospitals in the country.
 Our highly trained physicians and nurses partner with your physician to offer the best care for you and your family.

-When you come to the Fetal Concerns Center, you can expect:
+When you come to the Fetal Concerns Center of Wisconsin, you can expect:

 Expertise and experience